 - Site survey to ensure there is adequate 4G mobile signal coverage on the selected network.
-If solar power is a requirement, ensure clear, unobstructed view of the sky. - Obtain a suitable SIM card.
-The SIM card can have a SIM PIN on it and it will need to be programmed into the unit.
-If the unit detects a SIM PIN with no PIN configured, it will halt during initialization and wait for the PIN configuration.
-It is recommended to disable voicemail on the SIM.
+If solar power is a requirement, ensure an clear & unobstructed view of the sky. - Choose a power source.

-Chose a power source.
 If solar is used, a 5W to 15W panel is required if not supplied.